Politics A level – introductory video

 - Should the UK electoral system be reformed?

 The course is not simply based on argument and opinion.
 It requires students to learn a body of knowledge.
 At d'Overbroeck's, students will be taught in a very structured manner.
 Each topic has a list of subsections and within that students will be required to learn key facts.
 The topic of pressure groups, for example has several subsections such as the methods used by pressure groups to influence policy.
 Students will learn that there are five main methods and then go on to understand the significance of these methods and apply them to contemporary examples.
 In short, armed with a Politics department outline, students will always know where they are in the course, what they should know and where they are going.

 As a contemporary subject, the study of Politics requires students to develop an awareness of Politics via the media.
 There is also, as with all social science subjects, a requirement to develop writing skills.
-As the course progresses there is scope for discussion and debate and students will learn how to develop arguments and consider different viewpoints.
+As the course progresses there is scope for discussion and debate and students will learn how to develop reasoned argument and consider different viewpoints

 A great emphasis is placed on the development of writing skills.
 Time will be devoted to this in lessons, starting from the very basics.
 This will show students how they can write more effectively and give them time to practise this in short controlled exercises, giving individual feedback.
 This then builds up to the production of complete AS answers.

 What could I read to find out more about the subject?